Seton Hall Preparatory School: Cross country

 The boys' cross country team won the Non-Public Group A state championship in 1946, 1948-1950, 1960 and 1961.

 Lacrosse

 The lacrosse team won the Group IV state championship in 2004, defeating Christian Brothers Academy in the championship game.

 In 2019, the team won its seventh consecutive Essex County Tournament title, defeating Glen Ridge High School by a score of 12–4 in the final game of the tournament.
 Including the win in 2019, the program has won the Essex County Tournament in 10 of the 17 years it has been played since it was established in 2004.

 The team has also had many Division 1 lacrosse players come through their program, including professional Jules Heningburg.

 Soccer

-The boys soccer team won the Non-Public Group A state championship in 2007 (defeating Christian Brothers Academy in the tournament final), 2009 (vs. Christian Brothers) and 2019 (vs, St, Augustune Preparatory School).
+The boys soccer team won the Non-Public Group A state championship in 2007 (defeating Christian Brothers Academy in the tournament final), 2009 (vs. Christian Brothers) and 2019 (vs, St. Augustine Preparatory School).